darkreader/darkreader/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new Feature for Darkreader
+about: Suggest a new Feature for Dark Reader
 title: "[Feature Request] Insert title here"
 labels: enhancement
 assignees: ''